'Hoax' Traces The 'Grotesque Feedback Loop' Between President Trump And Fox News

 "Fox is Trump's safe space.
 It's where he's not going to be humiliated, where he's not going to hear uncomfortable truths," Stelter says.
 "There's just no example of this kind of alliance between a president and a media outlet ever before."

-Stelzer adds that Trump's reliance on Fox News has created a dangerous feedback loop — especially with regard to COVID.
+Stelter adds that Trump's reliance on Fox News has created a dangerous feedback loop — especially with regard to COVID-19.

 Interview Highlights